aghatpande/CADopti/README.md

 CAD/CAD*opti* comparison: CAD*opti* returns a sub-selection of the assemblies detected by CAD, automatically selecting for the time scale at which assembly units are best coordinated.
 For this reason, CAD*opti* is faster than CAD.
 Note that if interested in the specific question of whether the same set of units is coordinated at two time scales, CAD*opti* has to be run separately on the two time scales of interest.

-Code designed in MATLAB R2018a.
+Code tested for MATLAB R2018a.
 In case of questions or comments, please contact eleonora.russo@zi-mannheim.de.
 Please credit the source and cite *Russo and Durstewitz 2017* and *Oettl et al. 2020* when using the code in any form of publication.